 Here are some common uses of terminology that serve to confuse:

 - If you say you have sporadic ataxia with no additional context, then it’s impossible to know what you mean: are you talking about the cause or the symptoms?
-(The assumption will be the cause.)

 - In practice, some people equate sporadic ataxia and idiopathic ataxia, even though in theory this is wrong.
 They do this possibly because of lack of faith that nongenetic diagnoses can be truly definitive.
-Perhaps some figure that if you have cerebellar ataxia for an unknown reason, then it’s only because your neurologist hasn’t gotten to the bottom of it yet, or perhaps your family history is not known.
+Perhaps some suppose that if you have cerebellar ataxia for an unknown reason, then it’s only because your neurologist hasn’t gotten to the bottom of it yet, or perhaps your family history is not known.
 In that last case, running a complete battery of genetic tests may be prohibitively expensive.
 And so on.

 Note that the term sporadic ataxia seems to imply cerebellar ataxia.